 - Other compelling circumstances.
 The Chancellor, with prior approval by the UNC Asheville Board of Trustees, may waive recruitment for any position defined in UNC Policy 300.1.1 Section I.A as Tier I Senior Academic and Administrative Officers.
-The Chancellor may authorize a waiver for any position defined in UNC Policy 300.1.1 Section I.B Tier II Senior Academic and Administrative Officer, or any position defined in Policy 300.2.1 Instructional, Research, or Public Service as deemed to be in the institution’s best interest.
+The Chancellor may authorize a waiver for any position defined in UNC Policy 300.1.1 Section I.B Tier II Senior Academic and Administrative Officer, or any position defined in Policy 300.2.1 Instructional, Research, or Information Technology as deemed to be in the institution’s best interest.

 The University of North Carolina at Asheville (UNC Asheville) is an equal opportunity employer and seeks its workforce through a systematic recruitment and selection process that promotes open and fair competition to select from the best qualified applicants to fill vacant positions, and to increasing and sustaining the diversity of its workforce.
-The Recruitment and Selection Procedures for EHRA Staff Positions provide guidelines for hiring managers and search committees to follow that help to ensure selection of the best qualified applicants for University position.